fivdi/onoff/README.md

 ## News & Updates

-### Newsflash - September 10th 2015
+### Newsflash - November 2nd 2015

 The mechanisms that enable user pi on Raspbian to access GPIOs without superuser privileges function correctly in the 2015-05-05 release of Raspbian Wheezy.
 However, if Raspbian Wheezy is upgraded with `sudo apt-get update` and `sudo apt-get upgrade`, these mechanisms will break.
 This is a known [Raspbian issue](https://github.com/raspberrypi/linux/issues/1117).
 The issue also describes how to work around the problem.

-### onoff v1.0.0 - No more superuser issues with user pi on Raspbian

-User pi on recent versions of Raspbian can access GPIOs without superuser privileges and the techniques for avoiding superuser issues previously described in section "How to handle superuser issues" no longer need to be applied.
-Section "How to handle superuser issues" has since been removed from the documentation.

-One of the techniques for avoiding superuser issues on older versions of Raspbian was titled "Resolving superuser issues with onoff".
-This technique is no longer supported with onoff v1.0.0 or higher.
+Note that this is only an issue on Raspbian Wheezy.
+On Raspbian Jessie the mechanisms function correctly.

 For old news and updates see the
 [News & Updates Archive](https://github.com/fivdi/onoff/wiki/News-&-Updates-Archive)